workergnome/evil_manifests/source/index.html.md

 --------------------------------------------|-----------
 [Base Manifest](/iiif/garden/manifest.json) | This one isn't evil.
 It's just here so that we have something to compare the rest of them to.
 [Data URI Thumbnails](/iiif/garden/data_uri.json)  | This one has the thumbnails replaced with inline base64 encoded Data URIs.
+[Base Manifest](/iiif/garden/inline_html.json) | This one isn't evil.
+It's just here so that we have something to compare the rest of them to.